 Warden lifecycle

-If you would like to become a warden, contact your building's chief warden.
-If you are not sure who this is, check the emergency posters by the lifts or next to major doors in your building, ask your supervisor or look at the building emergency information spreadsheet (requires UoM username and password).
+If you would like to become an Emergency Warden, contact your building Chief Warden.
+If you are not sure who this is, check the building emergency information spreadsheet (requires UoM username and password) or refer to the emergency contact posters in your building.

-Qualities that are desirable for a warden to have include:
+Qualities that are desirable for an emergency warden to have include:

 • experience, through training in emergency procedures and drills